cyraxx/stuhljs/README.md

 ## Web frontend

-If the configuration option `enableFrontend` is set to `true`, accessing the service from a (reasonably modern) web browser will show a simple frontend allowing you to send notifications.
+If the configuration option `frontendEnabled` is set to `true`, accessing the service from a (reasonably modern) web browser will show a simple frontend allowing you to send notifications.

 ## HTTP API